tuquet/navigo/docs/guide/quick-start.md

 ---

 # Quick Start
-This section gives you a quick taste of Automa by building your first workflow.
-In Automa, there are two ways to create a workflow:
+This section gives you a quick taste of Navigo by building your first workflow.
+In Navigo, there are two ways to create a workflow:
 1. By recording your actions on the web
 2. Manually

 ## Recording Actions

-The recording is the easiest way to build a workflow in Automa.
-To get started, open the Automa dashboard by clicking the Automa icon on the top right.
+The recording is the easiest way to build a workflow in Navigo.
+To get started, open the Navigo dashboard by clicking the Navigo icon on the top right.
 After that, click the arrow down icon <v-remixicon name="riArrowLeftSLine" rotate="-90" /> and select the "Record workflow" menu.

 ![start recording](https://s3.ap-southeast-1.amazonaws.com/automa-pub/i/2024/11/29/ztyhv-eg.png)

-When Automa starts recording, it will record all your actions, like creating a new tab, scrolling, clicking, and typing.
+When Navigo starts recording, it will record all your actions, like creating a new tab, scrolling, clicking, and typing.
 While recording, you can also select an element to retrieve the text or attribute value from it.

 ![Select element](https://s3.ap-southeast-1.amazonaws.com/automa-pub/i/2024/11/29/ztyhu-qm.png)

-To stop the recording, open the Automa popup and click the ⏹️ button.
+To stop the recording, open the Navigo popup and click the ⏹️ button.
 To learn more about recording a workflow, you can watch the video tutorial about it.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/NmRCgLtsPnY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>